DTS Traction Therapy and Decompression Care

 At CSC, DTS traction techniques are integrated with clinical physiotherapy and chiropractic strategies to promote joint stability and movement efficiency.
 A combined approach ensures better mobility support, as standalone traction techniques may not comprehensively address spinal movement concerns.

 CSC’s Sri Damansara chiropractic and physiotherapy center provides DTS traction support for spinal joint flexibility and movement coordination.
-While DTS spinal decompression methods may assist with spinal mobility, the RxDecom® system remains a more advanced option for spinal disc-related conditions.
+While DTS spinal decompression methods may assist with spinal mobility, the RxDecom® system remains a more recommended option for spinal disc-related conditions.

 Before beginning DTS traction sessions, our physiotherapists provide a full explanation of the method, ensuring individuals understand the structured approach involved.